-As the USW petition clearly demonstrates, China has taken a number of steps that have the effect of unfairly damaging U.S. producers of clean energy technologies in favor of their Chinese counterparts.
+The USW petition lists a number of steps China has taken a number of steps that have the effect of unfairly damaging U.S. producers of clean energy technologies in favor of their Chinese counterparts.
 Many of these actions appear to be violations of China’s accession agreements to the WTO and WTO membership rules.
+The petition allegations include that China is illegally blocking foreign access to green energy materials of production, providing subsidies for Chinese exports, reducing clean energy imports, and demanding foreign investors hand over trade secrets.

 For example, China effectively requires foreign firms seeking to engage in joint investment ventures in China to transfer technology to their domestic partners.
 This potentially undermines years of American investments in research into clean energy technology and makes America less competitive.
 Additionally, recent news reports have identified additional subsidies and benefits granted to Chinese exporters of green products, from exceptionally low interest loans to access to low-cost land in prime areas.